 Smart thermostats are available at a discounted price and can be installed for free in tenant units or in common areas.
 Your energy advisor will review this option with you during your assessment appointment.

 Additional energy efficiency recommendations and incentives for completing suggested improvements within common area spaces are available and will be reviewed with you once your initial assessment is completed.

 During the appointment, the energy advisor will attempt to install the products when possible to maximize your energy savings.
 There are some restrictions on where the energy-saving products may be installed, which the energy advisor will discuss with you during your appointment.
 Products must be installed by the energy advisor, and the energy advisor will not move furniture.
-The energy advisor will not install the energy-saving products if they are not confident that they can install them safely or without damaging property.
+The energy advisor will not install the energy-saving products if they are not confident they can install them safely or without damaging property.
 LED bulbs will be installed only in fixtures with existing incandescent or halogen bulbs that are in use for at least two hours per day.
 Power strips must be installed by the energy advisor directly into a grounded outlet.

 An energy advisor will perform the assessment.
 All energy advisors are ComEd-authorized contractors and will have a badge to identify themselves.

 The assessment typically lasts 30 – 60 minutes, but may vary depending on the size of your building.

 ComEd performs assessments all year long to identify energy efficiency improvements and install energy-efficient products.
 Every day is a good day for you to start lowering your energy use and saving money.